-- 1. No major change required The Policy, Practice, Project, Service Reform or Budget Option is robust and can continue without amendment - 2.
+- 1. No major change required.
+The Policy, Practice, Project, Service Reform or Budget Option is robust and can continue without amendment - 2.
 Continue the Policy, Practice, Project, Service Reform or Budget Option.
 A justification is required for continuing despite the potential for adverse impact - 3.
 Adjust or Amend the Policy, Practice, Project, Service Reform or Budget Option.
 Remove barriers, make changes to better advance equality or remove or mitigate negative impact - 4.
-Stop, or Remove the Policy, Practice Project, Service Reform or Budget Option if adverse effects cannot be justified and cannot be mitigated.
+Stop, or Remove the Policy, Practice Project, Service Reform or Budget Option if adverse effects cannot be justified and cannot be mitigated. - 1.
 No major change required.
+The Policy, Practice, Project, Service Reform or Budget Option is robust and can continue without amendment.